 It allows you to be as hands-on or as hands-off as you wish.

-The buy-to-let landlord is at one end of the scale, who wants to generate an entirely passive income.
+The buy-to-let landlord who wants to generate an entirely passive income is at one end of the scale.
 Investing in an off-plan property built to an excellent finish minimises the risk of any issues arising with the home.

 Once the home is completed, the investor can then instruct a management agency to oversee the property.
 These agents will find and vet tenants, deal with the legal paperwork and be the first port of call for any queries.
 Meaning, as the landlord, you will only usually be contacted in cases of emergency.